My Photo Stream FAQ

-Find answers here to frequently asked questions about Photo Stream.
+Find answers to frequently asked questions about My Photo Stream.

-With Photo Stream, when you take a photo on one device, it automatically appears on all of your other devices.
-And now with Shared Photo Streams, you can easily choose which of your photos you want to share and who you want to share them with.
+With My Photo Stream, when you take a photo on one device, it automatically appears on all of your other devices.
+Learn more about sharing your photos with family and friends.

-What do I need to use Photo Stream?
+What do I need to use My Photo Stream?

-To use Photo Stream, including Shared Photo Streams, you need an iCloud account, compatible devices, and up-to-date software:
+To use My Photo Stream you need an iCloud account, compatible devices, and up-to-date software:

 - iPhone, iPad, or iPod touch with iOS 5.1 or later

 - Mac with OS X Lion v10.7.5 or later and iPhoto 9.2.2 or Aperture 3.2.3 or later

 - Apple TV (2nd generation) with Apple TV Software Update 5.0 or later

 - PC with Windows 7 or later and either iCloud for Windows 4.0 or iCloud Control Panel 3.1 or later